| Jen Currin

 in whisper-hands.

-you saw me and gave me free
+Very much like the white birdyou saw me and gave me free

 your wooded message—

-You, who used to bring me milk
+You, who used to bring me milk before the war.

 To Shrink the River

-The ghost chokes
+The ghost chokeson teeth,

 I am hesitant